open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 The API MUST accept the following parameters:

 * `file`: The [configuration file](#configuration-file) to parse.
-This MAY be a file path, or language specific file class, or a stream of a file's contents.
+This MAY be a file path, or language specific file class, or a stream of a file's content.

 The API MAY return an error if:

 * The `file` doesn't exist or is invalid
-* The parsed `file` contents do not conform to the [configuration model](#configuration-model) schema.
+* The parsed `file` content does not conform to the [configuration model](#configuration-model) schema.

-### Configurer
+### ConfigurationProvider

-`Configurer` is a class responsible for interpreting [Configuration](#in-memory-configuration-model) and producing configured SDK components.
+`ConfigurationProvider` is responsible for interpreting [Configuration](#in-memory-configuration-model) and producing configured SDK components.

-It MUST be possible to [create](#create-configurer) multiple `Configurer`s with different configurations.
+It MUST be possible to [create](#create-configurationprovider) multiple `ConfigurationProvider`s with different configurations.
 It is the caller's responsibility to ensure the resulting [SDK components](#get-tracerprovider-meterprovider-loggerprovider) are correctly wired into the application and instrumentation.

-#### Create Configurer
+#### Create ConfigurationProvider

-Create a `Configurer` from a configuration model.
+Create a `Configurationprovider` from a configuration model.

 The API MUST accept the following parameters: